RogerMarsh/dptdb/README.txt

    python pydpt-test.py

-at the command prompt of a shell with pydpt-test.py in the current directory.

-The equivalent command to run the sample application under Wine is

-   wine python pydpt-test.py

-at the command prompt of a shell with pydpt-test.py in the current directory.
+at the command prompt of a MINGW32 shell with pydpt-test.py in the current directory.

 You may need to use '<path to python>/python pydpt-test.py' if several versions of Python are installed.